Bonus points, cash back or cents off per gallon of gasoline add up

 When visiting a gas station for which you do not have a gas station credit card, White recommends a general cash back credit card.
 His top pick is the PenFed Platinum Rewards Visa Signature card, offering 5 points for every dollar spent on gas.

-Other options with high payback on gas expenses include the Blue Cash Preferred Card from American Express,* which nets 3 percent back on fuel with no annual fee the first year, as well as Chase Freedom* and Discover it Cash Rewards* cards, each offering 5 percent money back up to $1,500 when gas purchases are the rotating quarterly category.
+Other options with high payback on gas expenses include the Blue Cash Preferred® Card from American Express, which nets 3 percent back at U.S. gas stations, as well as Chase Freedom and other rotating cash back cards, which offer 5 percent money back up to $1,500 when gas purchases are the rotating quarterly category.

 Monya De, who blogs at WorthItWorld.com, says she uses her Chase Freedom card to buy up to $1,500 in gas gift cards at gas stations when fuel is the bonus category (the 5 percent bonus tops out at $1,500 in purchases during the quarter) and then uses the gift cards for her gas costs for the next year.